Tasmania: 20th and 21st century

 The 1990s were characterised by the fight for LGBT rights in Tasmania, culminating in the intervention of the United Nations Human Rights Committee in 1997 and the decriminalization of homosexuality that year.
 Christine Milne became the first female leader of a Tasmanian political party in 1993, and major council amalgamations reduce the number of councils from 46 to 29.

-On 28 April 1996, in the Port Arthur massacre, lone gunman Martin Bryant shot and killed 35 people (including tourists and residents) and injured 21 others.
-The use of firearms was immediately reviewed, and new gun ownership laws were adopted nationwide, with Tasmania's law one of the strictest in Australia.
+Following the Port Arthur massacre on 28 April 1996, which resulted in the loss of 35 lives and injured 23 others, the Australian Government conducted a review of its firearms policies and enacted new nationwide gun ownership laws under the National Firearms Agreement.

 In 2000, Queen Elizabeth II once again visited the state.
 Gunns rose to prominence as a major forestry company during this decade, only to collapse in 2013.
 In 2004, Premier Jim Bacon died in office from lung cancer.
 In January 2011 philanthropist David Walsh opened the Museum of Old and New Art (MONA) in Hobart to international acclaim.
 Within 12 months, MONA became Tasmania's top tourism attraction.

 The COVID-19 pandemic in Tasmania resulted in at least 230 cases and 13 deaths as of September 2021.
 In 2020, after the outbreak of the coronavirus pandemic (SARS-CoV-2) and its spread to Australia, the Tasmanian government issued a public health emergency on 17 March, the following month receiving the state's most significant outbreak from the North-West which required assistance from the Federal government.
 In late 2021, Tasmania was leading the nationwide vaccination response.